 The last couple evenings were spent in comfort, with plenty of food and a smattering of card games.
 Dad, Jonji, and I got to spend a quiet evening playing cribbage, during which Dad and I let Jonji win.
 Daddad always taught us the importance of allowing someone else to win every once in a while—it’s good for morale.
 The next night Jonji and I played several rounds of euchre at Jason and Shellie’s, of which I am not sure I will ever fully get the hang of.

 We left on Sunday amid storm clouds and heavy rain drops.
 It didn’t help that Jonji’s windshield wiper decided to come loose and leave the driver’s side completely unclear.
 Luckily for us, a wrench was enough to solve the problem.
 We eventually arrived home safe and sound, whereupon Kitty warmly greeted us.
 After looking at other cats, I realize how chubby our kitty has gotten.
 I’m not worried, though, because she is happier than ever, and that’s got to count for something.

 It’s finally raining in LA!
 I absolutely love it.
 It makes me want to stay home even more than usual, which could be seen as good and not so good at the same time.
 But it also makes me more inspired to cook, and not only because our oven is the only source of heat we have in this apartment.
 The following recipe is one of those hearty, satisfying meals—I might even go so far as to say it’s comfort food.
 And what better to cook on rainy days than comfort food?

 Meatballs with Easy Tomato Sauce

-makes 16–20 meatballs / adapted from Bi-Rite’s cookbook, Eat Good Food
+makes about 20 meatballs / inspired by a recipe in Bi-Rite’s cookbook, Eat Good Food

 1 lb ground beef